vqdang/hover_net/README.md

 Intermediate results are stored in cache.
 Therefore ensure that the specified cache location has enough space!
 Preferably ensure that the cache location is SSD.

 Note, it is important to select the correct model mode when running inference. 'original' model mode refers to the method described in the original medical image analysis paper with a 270x270 patch input and 80x80 patch output. 'fast' model mode uses a 256x256 patch input and 164x164 patch output.
 Model checkpoints trained on Kumar, CPM17 and CoNSeP are from our original publication and therefore the 'original' mode **must** be used.
 For PanNuke and MoNuSAC, the 'fast' mode **must** be selected.
+The model mode for each checkpoint that we provide is given in the filename.
+Also, if using a model trained only for segmentation, `nr_types` must be set to 0.

 `type_info.json` is used to specify what RGB colours are used in the overlay.
 Make sure to modify this for different datasets and if you would like to generally control overlay boundary colours.

-Take a look at some working examples on how to run inference and utilise the output in `examples/inference.ipynb`.
 As part of our tile processing implementation, we add an option to save the output in a form compatible with QuPath.

+Take a look on how to utilise the output in `examples/usage.ipynb`.

 ## Overlaid Segmentation and Classification Prediction